 Palestinians are frustrated by Israel's decades-long occupation and with peace talks going nowhere.

-"There is a lot of concern here between Palestinians and Israelis that if something is not done in terms of a peace process, then these attacks are just going to continue," Al Jazeera's Khan said.
+"There is a lot of concern here between Palestinians and Israelis that if something is not done in terms of a peace process, then these attacks are just going to continue," Al Jazeera's Imran Khan, reporting from Jerusalem, said.

 Source: Al Jazeera News And Agencies